Fort Des Moines Provisional Army Officer Training School

 The Fort Des Moines Provisional Army Officer Training School was a military base and training facility on the south side of Des Moines, Iowa.
-Established in 1901, the base is notable as the place where African Americans were trained to be officers for the U.S. Army during World War I, and where women first began training for US Army service in 1942 as part of the Women's Army Corps.
+Established in 1901, the base trained African American officers for the U.S. Army during World War I and was where women first began training for US Army service in 1942 as part of the Women's Army Corps.
 Surviving older portions of the base were declared a National Historic Landmark in 1974 in recognition of this history.
 The fort property was turned over to the city in the 1950s, and has since been put a number of public and private uses.

-Military history
+History

 There have been three forts called Fort Des Moines.
 This facility, the third, was established in 1901 on 640 acre, several miles south of downtown Des Moines, and at the time outside the city boundary.
 Initially founded as a base for cavalry, the fort was built out beginning in 1903 with barracks, stables, officers' quarters, and other facilities for this use.
 In 1917 the first officer candidate class of African Americans in US military history, trained at Fort Des Moines, and received commissions.
 Also in 1917 a training camp for black medical personnel began, and in 1918 the fort was used for the treatment of World War I casualties.

 In the 1920s and early 1930s the fort again housed military units, some cavalry, and some artillery.
 In 1933–34 it was used as a Civilian Conservation Corps camp.
 With the entry of the United States into World War II, the fort was used as a training center for women to serve in the Army's Women's Army Corps.
 After the war, the fort housed veteran soldiers for a time, and was turned over to the city in the early 1950s.
 In 1949, a portion of the old post grounds became a U.S. Army Reserve training center, which it continues to the present.